Introduction to mental health science

 Preparatory work

-In addition to the set books, we would also recommend the following titles to support your learning on S826.
-These titles are not obligatory, but would support your studies on this module and the Mental Health Science programme.
-You may wish to consult them as part of your further reading.
+In addition to the set books, we recommend the following free OpenLearn units – Introduction to mental health science.
+These are not obligatory but would support your studies on this module and the mental health science programme.

 Register